airvzxf/sniparinject/README.md

               type: hex
 ```

-Same example as above, but we do not want to print in console only when the
+---

-player is moving.
-Add the id `display_message: No` in the action which want to
+Same example as above, but we do not want to print the action `Player move to`.
-avoid the print.
+Add `display_message: No` in the action which want to avoid the print.

 ```yaml
 Game: